tobszarny/ActiveTabHighlighterPlugin/README.md

 - yes, the highlight colour is somewhat pink by default, now you can change it in Settings\Tools\Active Tab Highlighter Plugin

 Installation instructions:
+1. From JetBrains plugin store
+    From File>Settings click Plugins from the side tree adn the click Browse repositories.
+Now just lookup it up by name "Active Intellij Tab Highlighter"
+1. Manual from hard drive
 - Download the latest release jar from https://github.com/tobszarny/ActiveTabHighlighterPlugin/releases
 - In IntelliJ, go to File>Settings, click Plugins from the side tree.
 - Click "Install plugin from disk" and point the downloaded jar.